lorenzo-stoakes/review-scripts/README.md

 revisions.
 You can use `review-diff-pair` to workaround this issue for range diff comparisons.

+* `review-mk` - Build kernel using all system cores, terminating the build and all stdout output upon seeing stderr.

 * `review-start [name] [head] [msgid] <override>` - Start a review which you're naming `name`, which you're basing on revision `head` and where `msgid` is the msgid that exists in lore for a message in one of the revisions you intend to